• Skip to primary navigation

 Queue Interface

-• It is the child interface of collection.
+• It is the child interface of the collection.

-• If we want to represent a group of an individual object prior to processing, then we should go for the queue.
+• If we want to represent a group of individual objects prior to processing, we should go for the queue.

-• Usually, queue follows First in First Out (FIFO) order that means the element which element is stored as the first element into the queue that will be removed first from the queue.
-But based on our requirement, we can implement our priority order also.
+• Usually, the queue follows the First In, First Out (FIFO) order, which means the element that is stored as the first element in the queue will be removed first from the queue.
+But based on our requirements, we can also implement our priority order.

 Dequeue Interface

-This Collection interface supports the element insertion and deletion in both the ends.
-This interface has methods like insert(), remove() and examine the element.
+This Collection interface supports the element insertion and deletion at both ends.
+This interface has methods like insert(), remove(), and examine the element.

 Map Interface

-• The map is not a child interface of Collection interface.
+• The map is not a child interface of the Collection interface.

-• If we want to represent a group of objects as key-value pairs, then we should go for the map if Both key-value is objected only.
+• If we want to represent a group of objects as key-value pairs, we should go for the map if Both key-value values are objected to only.

 • If the key value is provided, then we can retrieve the corresponding value.
 But the key value should be unique.

-• Duplicates keys are not allowed, but values can be duplicated.
+• Duplicate keys are not allowed, but values can be duplicated.

-• Map interface has three implementation classes like HashMap, TreeMap, and LinkedHashMap.
+• Map interface has three implementation classes: HashMap, TreeMap, and LinkedHashMap.

-• The basic operations which we are doing with Map are put, get, containsKey, contains value, size, and isEmpty.
+• The basic operations we do with Map are put, get, containsKey, value, size, and isEmpty.

 SortedMap Interface